Illuminoid63/OS_p3/README.md

 | runnable | | | Print information about the jobs in the runnable queue |
 | running | | | Print information about the currently running job |
 | blocked | | | Print information about the jobs on the blocked queue |

+P.S. see OSTEP chapter 9 for more information on stride scheduling algorithms and their use: https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-lottery.pdf